Althea Gibson: Personal life and final years

 Althea Gibson married William Darben in 1965, and the couple divorced in 1976.
 In 1983, she married Sydney Llewellyn, who had been her coach during her prime tennis years, but that marriage also ended in divorce.
 Gibson did not have any children.

-In the late 1980s, Gibson's health began to decline after she suffered two cerebral hemorrhages, followed by a stroke in 1992.
-The resulting medical expenses led to significant financial difficulties.
-Despite reaching out to several tennis organizations for assistance, she did not receive any support.
-Her situation came to light when former doubles partner Angela Buxton publicly shared Gibson's plight with the tennis community, successfully raising nearly $1 million in donations from supporters worldwide.
+In the late 1980s, Gibson suffered two cerebral hemorrhages, followed by a stroke in 1992.
+Ongoing medical expenses left her in dire financial circumstances.
+She reached out to multiple tennis organizations requesting help, but none responded.
+Former doubles partner Angela Buxton made Gibson's plight known to the tennis community, and raised nearly $1 million in donations from around the world.

 Gibson survived a heart attack in 2003, but died on September 28 of that year due to complications from respiratory and bladder infections.
 Her body was interred in the Rosedale Cemetery, Orange, New Jersey, near her first husband, Will.